 - Acceptable scores on the Praxis Core Academic Skills for Educators (CASE) Test

-- An general education GPA of 3.0 or higher
+- General education GPA of 3.0 or higher

 - Recommendation from elementary education faculty